Discover how we keep your data and documents secure with state-of-the-art security practices.

 By default, our employees and freelancers don't have access to user data.
 Exceptions can be made for customer support.

-Our service is built on several cloud service providers, including Amazon Web Services (AWS), Digital Ocean, and IBM Compose.
+Our service is built on several cloud service providers, including Amazon Web Services (AWS), Digital Ocean, and Mongo DB Atlas.
 Those providers come up with robust security mechanisms to protect our infrastructure.

 Our networking infrastructure (routers, load balancers, DNS servers,...) also runs in the cloud.

 All communications are performed through end-to-end HTTPS encryption.Access to our network is strictly controlled using a VPN with network access control lists (ACL) and IP whitelisting.

 Our inbound and outbound network traffic is monitored and controlled using firewalls and IP whitelisting.